smanikandan14/ActivityLogger/README.md

 ![alt text](https://github.com/smanikandan14/ActivityLogger/blob/master/art/screen_shot1.png "")
 ![alt text](https://github.com/smanikandan14/ActivityLogger/blob/master/art/screen_shot2.png "")

-The app logs the activities of user when he walks, bicycles or travels in a vehicle.
+The app logs the activities of user when the user walks, bicycles or travels in a vehicle.
 App uses the Play Services Activity Recognition Client to detect the user's activity and the activity logging is done automatically with a control to turn ON/OFF the logging.
 Here are the design consideration details.

 ##IntentService vs Service
 * Intially planned to implement a IntentService since it takes care of executing the code in background thread.But logic demanded to have a timer task running to identify the user state which cannot be run using IntentService as its life ends as soon as the task is finished.
 * Also need to have LocationListener to get the current location if 'LastLocation' is not good enough.So the service should be active to receive the location updates.

-Decided go with a sticky Service and use a handler thread to do heavy operations in background.
+* Decided to use a **sticky Service** and use a handler thread to do heavy operations in background.

 ##Service
 * Sticky service is used.
 When the service is killed or crashed, system takes care of starting back the service.